Rudolph smashed the bottle against the icy cold wall of his studio, showering cognac across the blank canvases propped nearby.

 Charles’s knees buckled.
 He sank to the parquet.

-Grinchamp and Lucy Van Pelt loomed over the prostrate forms of the two artist.
+Grinchamp and Lucy Van Pelt loomed over the prostrate forms of the two artists.
 Lucy dragged deeply on her cigarette holder.

 “Upon careful Freudian analysis, we deem both of you to have become passé.”